Wildlife management: United Kingdom

 The National Trust formed in 1895 with the manifesto to "...promote the permanent preservation, for the benefit of the nation, of lands, ...to preserve (so far practicable) their natural aspect."
 On 1 May 1899, the Trust purchased two acres of Wicken Fen with a donation from the amateur naturalist Charles Rothschild, establishing the first nature reserve in Britain.
 Rothschild was a pioneer of wildlife conservation in Britain, and went on to establish many other nature reserves, such as one at Woodwalton Fen, near Huntingdon, in 1910.
 During his lifetime he built and managed his estate at Ashton Wold in Northamptonshire to maximise its suitability for wildlife, especially butterflies.
 Concerned about the loss of wildlife habitats, in 1912 he set up the Society For The Promotion Of Nature Reserves, the forerunner of The Wildlife Trusts partnership.

 During the society's early years, membership tended to be made up of specialist naturalists and its growth was comparatively slow.
 The first independent Trust was formed in Norfolk in 1926 as the Norfolk Naturalists Trust, followed in 1938 by the Pembrokeshire Bird Protection Society which after several subsequent changes of name is now the Wildlife Trust of South and West Wales and it was not until the 1940s and 1950s that more Naturalists' Trusts were formed in Yorkshire, Lincolnshire, Leicestershire and Cambridgeshire.
 These early Trusts tended to focus on purchasing land to establish nature reserves in the geographical areas they served.

 In the later 20th century wildlife management is undertaken by several organizations including government bodies such as the Forestry Commission, Charities such as the RSPB and The Wildlife Trusts and privately hired gamekeepers and contractors.
 Legislation has also been passed to protect wildlife such as the Wildlife and Countryside Act 1981.
 The UK government also give farmers subsidies through the Countryside Stewardship Scheme to improve the conservation value of their farms.
+Hunting lodges have long facilitated hunting and shooting activities in the United Kingdom, and continue to form a key part of the rural economy.